open-component-model/ocm/docs/ocm/operations.md

   to its media type.
 For example, an OCI based implementation can represent blobs containing an OCI artefact as regular, globally addressable object.

-  An type-specific optional *ReferenceHint* can be passed to guide the operation for generating an identity, if it decided to make the object externally visible.
+  A type-specific optional *ReferenceHint* can be passed to guide the operation for generating an identity, if it decided to make the object externally visible.